 Close rate might make your funnel look full, but win rate shows you who’s actually crossing the finish line.
 If you're serious about improving rep performance, forecasting with confidence, and scaling revenue, it's time to move beyond vanity metrics.

-A solid win rate for most B2B SaaS teams typically falls between 20% and 30%.
+A solid win rate for most B2B SaaS teams typically falls between 20 percent and 30 percent.
 That said, context matters.
-SMB teams often see higher win rates due to shorter sales cycles and less deal complexity, while enterprise teams tend to fall on the lower end — simply because there are more stakeholders and longer timelines involved.
-The key isn’t just hitting a certain percentage — it’s improving steadily over time.
+SMB teams often see higher win rates due to shorter sales cycles and less deal complexity, while enterprise teams tend to fall on the lower end, simply because there are more stakeholders and longer timelines involved.
+The key isn’t just hitting a certain percentage — it’s to improve steadily over time.

 Here are the basic formulas: